plonzar/AccountancyApp/README.md

 # AccountancyApplication
-Application designet do manage invoices and customers.
-Created using ASP.NET Core and Angular 2
+My Application designed do manage invoices and customers.
+I created using ASP.NET Core and Angular 2.